 Rui: Hello Kishore, can you give us a brief description of cardioversion for atrial arrhythmias?

 Kishore: Hello Rui.
-Management of atrial arrhythmias, which are irregular heartbeats and mostly atrial fibrillation or AF, includes rate control options (to slow down the heart rate when in AF), and rhythm control options (to convert the patient to sinus rhythm and maintain it).
+Atrial arrhythmias are abnormal heart rhythms originating from the top chambers of the heart, these are mostly atrial fibrillation.
+Management includes rate control options (to slow down the heart rate), and rhythm control options (to convert the patient to sinus rhythm and maintain it).
 Cardioversion is in the second category and can be achieved using drugs or by delivering an electrical charge across the heart.
 Receiving an electrical shock might sound frightening but patients are either sedated or anaesthetised and are closely monitored.

 Rui: Thanks for setting the scene.
 Moving on to your Cochrane review, why is it important to have a review on the effects of the different pharmacological and electrical methods?